 We have deployed a simple application to allow public users to create basic maps of towns or similar areas of interest, and export them to PDF format for printing from the user's computer.
 Please visit the Maps page for access.

 Please visit the Maine GeoLibrary News page for news and updates: https://www.maine.gov/geolib/news.html

-The mission of the GeoLibrary is to create an electronic gateway to public geographic information, and to expand and promote the value of geographic spatial data through widespread distribution and innovative use for the benefit of Maine's citizens.
-To read about our legislative directives, please click "Legislation" on the right side menu.
+The mission of the GeoLibrary was set by legislature in state statutes; Title 5, Part 4, Chapter 163 2001 through 2006.
+The Board seeks to expand and promote the value of geographic spatial data through widespread distribution and innovative use for the benefit of Maine's citizens.

-Maine GeoNews: THE email list to subscribe to for all GIS discussion in Maine!
-Click here to sign up.
+Maine GeoNews: THE e-mail list to subscribe to for all GIS discussion in Maine!